LUCYAGB/AfriBrit-Cuisines/README.md

 * Font Awesome - For the icons on the website.
 * Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling
 * [Amiresponsive?](https://ui.dev/amiresponsive) To show the website image on a range of devices.

+## Deployment

+Github Pages was used to deploy the live website.
+The instructions to achieve this are below:

+1. Log in (or sign up) to Github.
+1. Find the repository for this project, Bully-Book-Club.
+1. Click on the Settings link.
+1. Click on the Pages link in the left hand side navigation bar.
+1. In the Source section, choose main from the drop down select branch menu.
+Select Root from the drop down select folder menu.
+1. Click Save.
+Your live Github Pages site is now deployed at the URL shown.

+## Testing

+Chrome developer tools was used for testing at every stage of building the site.
+The following issues were raised during my mid project meeting with my mentor:

+The images on the home page was not in alignment with the rest of the page.
+Padding has now been added to bring it in alignment with the rest of the pages padding.
+There was an issue on smaller devices where the book columns were not displaying properly.
+This issue is documented under issue 2 in solved bugs.
+The introduction paragraph on the books page was not aligned in style with the rest of the page.
+The text has now been centered.
+The form could be submitted with only a name filled in. ~ A required attribute has been added to the email input and textarea.

+### W3C Validator

+The W3C validator was used to validate the HTML and CSS for all pages.
+HTML
+* No error was returned when passed through the official W3C validator

+CSS
+* Returned no errors when ran through the official jigsaw validation
+* Returned one(1) warning when passsed through validation - Imported style sheets are not checked in direct input and file upload modes